DUFF13/TicTacToe/README.md

 - Terminal mode uses the files tic_tac_toe.py, jouer.py, exception.py and main.py

-This is not optimized and well-writing, I should have used more class like at least one for TicTacToe game, one for my heuristics and one for AIs
+This is not optimized and well-written, I should have used more class like at least one for TicTacToe game, one for my heuristics and one for AIs